top of page

 To report an animal in trouble you need to:

-1) first contact Law Enforcement, which, depending on where you live should be either:
+1) contact Law Enforcement, which, depending on where you live should be either:

 • the Animal Control Agency responsible for the area in which the situation is occurring, or